stuartjcameron/data-tools/README.md

 The modules use the [HDX Python Country Library](https://pypi.org/project/hdx-python-country/) to look up country names.
 It uses fuzzy look-up so "Tanzania", "TZ" etc. are acceptable.
+If you don't have the HDX library installed, you need to use the [two-letter country codes](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2).

 The file `input-data\combined indicators.csv` lists all of the indicators in the UIS education statistics dataflow.
 The modules allow indicators to be